scperkins/EJEHardenberg.github.io/public/tech-blog/building-state-from-scala-workflows.md

 	case class LogEntry(startState: State, endState: State, note: String, flowTaken: Direction, actionTaken: Action)

 once we have a list like this, taken _in sequential order_, we can come up with an algorithm to determine an end state.
+The algorithm isn't that hard if we have a single chain of events, after all, the last one in the sequence is the last state we were in.

 [sealed trait]:http://www.scala-lang.org/old/node/6568